rackerlabs/support-how-to/content/cloud-servers/keep-cloud-serves-up-to-date.md

 product_url: cloud-servers
 ---

-While package updates can not completely prevent cyber attacks, compromised servers can be avoided if the servers are kept up to date with the proper security fixes.
-While package updates can not completely prevent cyber attacks, keeping your servers up to date should be a key component of your security posture.
+Although package updates cannot completely prevent cyberattacks, you can avoid compromised servers if the servers are kept up-to-date with the proper appropriate security fixes.
+Keeping your servers up-to-date should be a key component of your security strategy.

 This article describes how to update packages on your Rackspace public cloud server and how to keep them updated.

-### Migrate away from End-of-Life (EOL) Operating Systems**
+### Migrate away from EOL operating systems

-After an operating system has reached end-of-life (EOL), it is no longer supported by the OS provider, nor does it receive security updates.
-For example, CentOS 5, Debian 6 (Squeeze) and Ubuntu 12 LTS have reached their EOL date.
-Check your operating system's home page to see end-of-life dates, and make plans to migrate to newer operating systems before the end-of-life date.
+After an operating system (OS) reaches its end-of-life (EOL) date, it is no longer supported by the OS provider, nor does it receive security updates.
+For example, CentOS 5, Debian 6 (Squeeze), and Ubuntu 12 LTS have reached their EOL date.
+Check your OS's home page for EOL dates, and plan to migrate to a newer OS before the EOL date.

-### Build a new server with automatic updates enabled
+### Enable automatic updates when creating a server

-If you're building a new Rackspace public cloud server, it's easy to enable automatic updates:
+When you create a new Rackspace public cloud server through the Cloud Control Panel, you can enable automatic updates.

-1. In the Rackspace Cloud control panel, click **Servers** > **Create Server**.

-3. Click **Create Server**.

-4. Chose the customization options for your server such as the Server Name, Region, Image Type, Operating System, Version, and Flavor.

-5. Go to the Recommended Installs section.
-Check the **Operating system security patched applied on selected images** option.
+In the Recommended Installs section of the Create Server page, select the **Operating system security patched applied on selected images** option.

-   **Note:** This option is not avaliable on some types of Cloud Servers.
+**Note:** This option is not available for all types of cloud servers.

-### Enable automatic ppdates on existing cloud servers
+### Enable automatic updates on existing cloud servers

-If your existing Rackspace public cloud servers don't have automatic updates enabled, you can enable them manually based on your OS using the following:
+If your existing Rackspace public cloud servers do not have automatic updates enabled, you can enable them manually.
+See the following steps for your OS.

 #### Windows 2008

-1. Connect to the Windows Server and then click on the **Start** in the lower left corner.
+1. Connect to the server.

-2. Select **Control Panel** > **System and Security**.
+2. From the **Start** menu, select **Control Panel > System and Security**.

-4. In the "Windows Update" section, click **Turn automatic updating on or off**.
+3. In the **Windows Update section**, click **Turn automatic updating on or off**.

-5. In the drop down menu, select **Install updates automatically (recommended)**.
+4. In the drop-down menu, select **Install updates automatically (recommended)**.

-6. Check the box under **Recommended Updates** so that the recommended updates are automatic.
-You can also check the box under "Who can install updates" to allow all users the option to install updates on the server.
+5. Select the check box under **Recommended Updates** so that the recommended updates are automatic.
+6. To allow all users the option to install updates on the server, select the check box under **Who can install updates**.

 #### Windows 2012

-1. Connect to the Windows server and theclick on the Windows icon in the lower left corner.
+1. Connect to the server.

-2. Select **Control Panel** > **System and Security**.
+2. Click the Windows icon in the lower-left corner and select **Control Panel > System and Security**.

-3. In the "Windows Update" section, click **Turn automatic updating on or off**.
+3. In the **Windows Update** section, click **Turn automatic updating on or off**.

-4. In the drop down menu, select **Install updates automatically (recommended)**.
+4. In the drop-down menu, select **Install updates automatically (recommended)**.

-5. Check the box under **Recommended Updates** so that the recommended updates are automatic.
-You can also check the box under "Microsoft Update" to enable updates for other Microsoft products to be done at the same time that Windows updates are completed.
+5. Select the check box under **Recommended Updates** so that the recommended updates are automatic.
+6. To enable updates for other Microsoft products at the same time that Windows updates are completed, select the check box under **Microsoft Update**.

-#### Debian/Ubuntu 14.04 & 16.04
+#### Debian or Ubuntu 14.04 and 16.04

 1. Connect to your Debian/Ubuntu server and run `sudo apt install unattended-upgrades`.